Does Your B2B Customer Lifecycle Have Marketing Blind Spots?

 The speed at which changes in buying behaviors and decision-making are occurring is a challenge faced by B2B organizations.
 With data and technology as drivers, the time at which insights can serve as relevant is shrinking also.
-This phenomenon of speed in changing behaviors will cause a shift in thinking on the gathering of human-centric insights by the year 2020.
+This phenomenon of speed in changing behaviors has caused a shift in thinking on the gathering of human-centric insights.

 When I first pioneered the concept of buyer insights research and developing buyer personas seventeen plus years ago, the “sales funnel” was something you could count on not changing that drastically over a few years.
 As we have gone through two decades in the use of buyer insights research and buyer personas, we moved from gaining insights about the sales funnel to that of the buyer’s journey.
 There is another significant shift many organizations will need to make – and soon.